nikerla/vc-content/Pages/services/enterprise-cloud-hosted.md

 			<h1 class="slider-title">Virto Commerce Cloud</h1>
 			<h2 class="slider-descr">
-				All the freedom of open source software. <br /> All the  features, scalability, and security of Microsoft Cloud platform
+				All the freedom of open source software. <br /> All the  features, scalability, and security of a Microsoft Cloud.
 			</h2>
 			<a class="button fill" href="/contact-us">Sign Up Now</a>
 		</div>